pfsense/docs/source/dns/dynamic-dns.rst

 changes periodically.
 Whenever an interface changes in some way, DHCP lease renew, PPPoE logout/login, etc, the IP will be updated.

-pfSense supports more than 15 different DynDNS providers.
-In addition to the normal public services, pfSense also supports RFC 2136 DNS updates to DNS servers.
+pfSense® software supports more than 15 different DynDNS providers.
+In addition to the normal public services, pfSense software also supports RFC 2136 DNS updates to DNS servers.

-In currently supported versions of pfSense, the DynDNS client supports using multiple DynDNS and RFC 2136 clients.
+In currently supported versions of pfSense software, the DynDNS client supports using multiple DynDNS and RFC 2136 clients.
 These can be used to update multiple services on the same interface, or multiple interfaces.